washingtonP1974/internet-speed-test-python3/README.md

 A report in format text (txt) file similar to this, will be generated in the /home directory:

+Within the script as shown in the image, direct the location where the report will be reported.

 $ cat testes.txt

 Data Hora|Ping|Download|Upload